Rules for Zeus.

 1. All existing NAK Server rules apply.

 2. Do not punish players in game as Zeus.
+Punishment includes but is not limited to, lightning, punish, team killing, and killing on spawn.
 If a player is breaking any of NAK rules report it to an Admin or complete a Misconduct report on the web site

 3. Do not abuse players.

 Rewarding your friends and ignoring other players; Taking remote control to kill a players you do not like; Spawning and Despawning objects over and over are examples of abusing your position.

 5. No use of mods in building of missions.